Obasanjo, Dangote commiserate with Adesina over mum's death

-Former Nigeria President, Olusegun Obasanjo, and the President of the Dangote Group, Aliko Dangote, have joined other notable leaders and business magnets to commiserate with President, African Development Bank, AfDB, Akinwumi Adesina, over the death of his mother, Folasade Adesina.
+Former Nigeria President, Olusegun Obasanjo, and the President of the Dangote Groups have joined other notable leaders and business magnets to commiserate with President, African Development Bank, AfDB, Akinwumi Adesina, over the death of his mother, Folasade Adesina.

 He said “You should be consoled as she lived a life of lessons, hard work and dedication to her family, the church of Christ and her community in the field of education and business.

-“But doing so with all that Mama had achieved in her life together with her husband, Chief Roland Adesina, of blessed memory, it’s also an indication of the grace of God multiplied.”
+“But doing so with all that Mama had achieved in her life together with her husband, Chief Roland Folorunsh Adesina, of blessed memory, it’s also an indication of the grace of God multiplied.

 “Her deep wisdom, love for humanity and large heart drew numerous admirers to her and made her a source of blessing to her community.